 How to use the YouTube Content Verification Tool

-If you do not yet have a Content Verification Programme (CVP) account, fill in this form if see if it's the tool that best matches your copyright management needs.
+If you do not yet have a Content Verification Programme (CVP) account, fill in this form and see if it's the tool that best matches your copyright management needs.

 YouTube's Content Verification Tool is now accessed in the in-product content management system.
 Follow the steps below to search for content and submit copyright notifications.

 - Sign in to your CVP YouTube account.